pedrolamarao/metal/README.md

 # prepare

-Psys is built by an LLVM based toolset.
+Psys is built with an LLVM based toolset.

+You must configure the toolset by defining file `tools.properties` based on `tools.properties.default`.

 These tools are required:

-- GNU grub
+- GNU grub version 2
 - GNU gdb
 - GNU mtools
-- LLVM (clang, lld, llvm-ar)
+- LLVM (clang, lld, llvm-ar) version 13

-The toolset is described in the `tools.properties` file.
-This file is required by the build tool.
-Configuration properties are documented in `tools.properties.default`.
-Property keys named `path` work as-if the environment `PATH` variable.
-Currently, all keys must be defined.

 # build

-Psys' build system is based on Gradle, Nokee and custom plugins.
-This system requires a JDK version 11.
+Psys is built using Gradle, Nokee and a JDK version 11.

 To build: `./gradlew build`